 The Legacy Project is striving to create an interactive educational experience quite unlike anything else you will encounter in the exploration of LGBTQ History…

 It begins with our website – an ongoing research portal where we cull through stories and suggestions to find inspirational Lesbian, Gay, Bisexual, Transgender, and Queer (LGBTQ) people who have been obscured by history, redacted from it, or overlooked entirely.
-We strive for broad representation and take pride in the fact that our nominees come from over 30 countries, represent over 20 fields of interest, and hail from every walk of life and era.
+We strive for broad representation and take pride in the fact that our nominees come from over 30 countries, represent over 20 fields of interest, have traveled every walk of life, and span 4000 years.
 And, thanks to nominations made on-line, submitted in writing, and prepared by our researchers, the number of lives we celebrate will continue to grow.
-The website has an advanced search engine that can be explored alphabetically, demographically, or through a number of drop-down menus.
+The website has an advanced search engine that can be explored through a number of drop-down menus highlighting Fields of Contribution, Historical Eras, Nations of Affiliation, Demographic Intersectionality, as well as Alphabetically.

 THE LEGACY WALK